-After completing the course the students can /will able to
+After the course the student will/can able to

-- 1. Efficiently handle various instruments. - 2.
-Students will verify laws studied in the different theory course. - 3.
-Students will measure different properties of materials. - 4.
-Capable to classify the materials with the properties - 5.
-Will overcome the fear of experimental skill - 6.
-Capable to built his own equipments for measuring the properties of materials
+- 1. Handle various difficult instruments. - 2.
+Verify laws studied in the different theory course. - 3.
+Measure different properties of materials. - 4.
+Classify the materials with the properties - 5.
+Overcome the fear of experimental skill - 6.
+Built his own equipments for measuring the properties of materials

 - 1. Fabry Perot interferometer Determination of wavelength.

 - 2. Arc spectra Copper and Iron

 - 3. Determination of V-I characteristics of a solar cell.

 - 4. Susceptibility Quinke's method

 - 5. Susceptibility Gouy method

 - 6. Hall Effect

 - 7. Measurement of resistivity and conductivity of dielectric using Four-probe apparatus.

-- 8. Compressibility of a liquid Ultrasonic Interferometer, and verify with Ultrasonic Diffractometer
+8. Compressibility of a liquid - Ultrasonic Interferometer, and verify with Ultrasonic Diffractometer

-- 9. Determination of Stefan's constant.

-- 10. Laser Diffraction at sharp edge Determination of wavelength. - 11.
+- 9. Determination of Stefan's constant. - 10.
+Laser Diffraction at sharp edge Determination of wavelength. - 11.
 Series LCR circuit: (i) Determination of the resonance frequency using variable frequency source, (ii) To study the resonance of LCR using AC mains. - 12.
 Kelvin's double bridge To measure low resistance.